 Whatever you do.
 Don’t binge.
 If you have a second piece of pie just make yourself stop.
 Don’t go get a handful of candy or another serving of dressing.

-Bingeing often leads to guilt and that’s against rule number 1.
+Bingeing often leads to guilt and that’s against rule Number ONE.

 Have An Eating Window

-You just delay your eating to a window of time during the day and you fast from food during the other part.
+You just delay your eating to a window of time during the day and you fast from food during the other hours.